rateforx/BB-8/README.md

-# TheGame
+# BB-8
-## School project

-3D browser multiplier Node.js game.

-Node.js + Lance used as a game server.
-Three.js for 3D graphics.
-Cannon.js for physics.
+Implementation of lance.gg using three.js as 3D graphics engine and cannon.js for physics.